 It’s a natural trend for the creative-minded to be attracted to the underdog areas; the gritty and unknown.
 It’s an area granted a new lease of life from what was once a place seen as discarded and unkempt; the regeneration of the old red-light district area into a new form of an entertainment district.

 In the evening small clusters of casual pubs and urbanite bars, and late-night foodie spots like ‘Brot und Spiele’, give it a homely and ‘in the know’ neighbourhood feel.
-The hipster bar, Kabuff is a play on the areas past, meaning ‘no brothel’ in Styrian dialect.
-Lendplatz hums with people coming together at the hole in the wall bars where the atmosphere is more energetic.
+The hipster bar, Kabuff is a play on the area’s past, meaning ‘no brothel’ in Styrian dialect.
+Lendplatz hums with people coming together at the hole-in-the-wall bars where the atmosphere is more energetic.

-Restaurant with quirky artistic decor in Lend neighbourhood in Graz
+Restaurant with quirky artistic decor in Lend neighbourhood in Graz.

-The charity design shops are at the very heart of this creative side of Graz, selling all kinds of upcycled items from fashion, jewellery and homeware.
+The social-impact led, charity design shops are at the very heart of this creative side of Graz, selling all kinds of upcycled items from fashion, jewellery and homeware.
 Yet the focus on the design projects is that they focus on youth employment and the involvement of young locals, which means when you shop here, you are a part of a full-circle initiative.

-In Lend there are pockets of street art, buildings painted in a myriad of colour and pattern, the church of St.Andrä that combines religion with contemporary art, and repurposed old spaces that make for edgy hangouts.
+In Lend, there are pockets of street art, buildings painted in a myriad of colours and patterns, the church of St.Andrä that combines religion with contemporary art, and repurposed old spaces that make for bohemian hangouts, expanding and adding colour and life to an area once on the sidelines of old, historical Graz.

 Design on the Mur River